asmikhatter2007-cell/ai-security-agent/README.md

 ## How it works
 1. **Agent 1**- A fast ML based filter(Random Forest)which scans the logs and flags suspicious network flows through finding patterns in the data.

 2. **Context-Builder**- This layer converts raw network logs into behavioural summaries.
-It plays an important role because an LLM needs richer context to analyze evidence reach a verdict.
+It plays an important role because an LLM needs richer context to analyze evidence and reach a verdict.

 3. **Agent 2**- This part consists of an LLM whose task is to not detect a threat but to support or disagree with the Agent1's prediction.
 This architecture was adapted to prevent irrelevant results.